 - Discover 5 Top Locations to Photograph in South Australia

 With the warm summer weather and long, light days ahead it's the perfect opportunity to get out in the great outdoors and shoot some epic sunrises and landscapes.
-Adelaide-based Canon Collective Ambassador, Steve Huddy shares his local picks of where to shoot around South Australia.
+Adelaide-based Canon Photographer, Steve Huddy shares his local picks of where to shoot around South Australia.

 This spot is a 45 minute drive south of Adelaide in the stunning Fleurieu Peninsula and is surrounded by a wide range of beautiful landscapes.
 One in particular is the seascape, affectionately known to locals as “the sticks” of the ruined Willunga Jetty.
 The remains of the jetty are a well-photographed location for sunsets, long exposures, astrophotography and light painting.
 It’s best shot from the golden hour to sunset and if you’re committed to shooting the stars, stick around until it's completely dark — the perfect time to capture Milky Way images.

 • Shoot in manual with your aperture set between f/11-f/16, ISO set to 100.
 Don’t be surprised that your exposure times are fairly short, as you want to use your camera’s light meter to gain a reading off the brightest point.

 As one of the oldest suburbs in Adelaide, Port Adelaide has taken its time for rejuvenation but wow — it’s changing fast now.
 If you haven’t been down to the Port you’re missing out.
 One of the more striking new features is the street art adorning the walls of prominent buildings and side streets; a giant outdoor art gallery created by the annual Wonderwalls street art festivals.
 Take your time and wear some good walking shoes, as you can walk the day away photographing all this amazing art.
 Don’t delay as the artwork might not be there forever!